v4r-tuwien/grasping_pipeline/docs/source/startup.rst

     :align: center

 None of the panes are running when the tmux session is started.
 You can start them by navigating to the corresponding window and pressing enter.

 You should start the nodes in the following order:

+1. Start the startup script in the bottom right terminal.
+As explained earlier, this has only to be done **once**, whenever the HSR is restarted.
-1. Start the pose estimator and wait until it is running (optional).
+2. Start the pose estimator and wait until it is running (optional).
 By default the table plane extractor is used to estimate the pose of the object.
 If this is sufficient for your use case, you don't have to do anything.
 However, if you want to use another pose estimator, you should start it before starting the grasping pipeline.
 Additionally you need to update the ```config/config.yaml``` file to use the new pose estimator.
+For a collection of pose estimators (and others) please take a look at `PODGE <https://github.com/v4r-tuwien/PODGE>`_.
+3. Launch the parameters in the bottom middle terminal to set the ROS parameters.
+If you modify any parameter in ```config/config.yaml``` you do **not** need to restart the grasping pipeline or the servers and client.
+Simply re-launch the parameters using this terminal.
-2. Start the locally running nodes by navigating to the lower-right pane and pressing enter.
+4. Start the locally running nodes by navigating to the top middle terminal.
+You’ll know the servers started correctly if you don’t see any error messages and the```execute grasp``` node started (`Execute grasp: Init`), as this node usually takes the longest to initialize.
-3. Wait for a couple of seconds and then start the statemachine by navigating to the left pane and pressing enter.
+5. Wait for a couple of seconds and then start the statemachine by navigating to the left pane and pressing enter.
-4. Open rviz if needed.
+6. Open rviz if needed.

 Additionally, there is a second window in the tmux session.
 This window only has one pane which is used to automatically start MoveIt.
 MoveIt is running on sasha because of the high bandwith requirements.